ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 Upon receiving a request to Fetch List of Applications with the required input parameters (Application ID, Language Code), the system fetches the Application Detail based on the Application ID and Language Code received

-1. Validate if all required input parameters have been received as listed below for each specific request
+1. Validates if all required input parameters have been received as listed below for each specific request
    * Application ID - Mandatory
    * Language Code - Mandatory

-2. Respond with the Application Data against the Application ID and Language Code Received
+2. Responds with the Application Data against the Application ID and Language Code Received

-1. Validate if the response contain the following attributes for each Application
+1. Validates if the response contain the following attributes for each Application
    * Application ID
    * Application Detail
    * IsActive

-4. Respond to the source with the Application Detail
+4. Responds to the source with the Application Detail

 1. If the mandatory input parameters are missing, responds with all the data.

-1. In case of Exceptions, system should trigger relevant error messages as listed below
+1. In case of Exceptions, system triggers relevant error messages as listed below

 ### <p align="left">**1.
 Type : Success – Info Message**
 |Scenario|Message|Message Code|